-Property Name Default Description channels Discription The component type name, needs to be thrift bind hostname or IP address to listen on Port # to bind to threads Maximum number of worker threads to spawn selector.type selector. interceptors - Space separated list of interceptors interceptors. ssl false Set this to true to enable SSL encryption.
-You must also specify a "keystore" and a "keystore-password". keystore - This is the path to a Java keystore file.
-Required for SSL.
-This is the path to a Java keystore file.
-Required for SSL. keystore- password - The password for the Java keystore.
-Required for SSL. keystore-type JKS The type of the Java keystore.
-This can be "JKS" or "PKCS12". exclude- protocols SSLv3 Space-separated list of SSL/TLS protocols to exclude.
-SSLv3 will always be excluded in addition to the protocols specified. kerberos false Set to true to enable kerberos authentication.
+Property Name Default Description channels - type - The component type name, needs to be thrift bind - hostname or IP address to listen on port - Port # to bind to threads - Maximum number of worker threads to spawn selector.type selector. interceptors - Space separated list of interceptors interceptors. ssl false Set this to true to enable SSL encryption.
+If SSL is enabled, you must also specify a "keystore" and a "keystore- password", either through component level parameters (see below) or as global SSL parameters (see SSL/TLS support section) keystore - This is the path to a Java keystore file.
+If not specified here, then the global keystore will be used (if defined, otherwise configuration error). keystore- password - The password for the Java keystore.
+If not specified here, then the global keystore password will be used (if defined, otherwise configuration error). keystore- type JKS The type of the Java keystore.
+This can be "JKS" or "PKCS12".
+If not specified here, then the global keystore type will be used (if defined, otherwise the default is JKS). exclude- protocols SSLv3 Space-separated list of SSL/TLS protocols to exclude.
+SSLv3 will always be excluded in addition to the protocols specified. include- protocols - Space-separated list of SSL/TLS protocols to include.
+The enabled protocols will be the included protocols without the excluded protocols.
+If included-protocols is empty, it includes every supported protocols. exclude- cipher-suites - Space-separated list of cipher suites to exclude. include- cipher-suites - Space-separated list of cipher suites to include.
+The enabled cipher suites will be the included cipher suites without the excluded cipher suites. kerberos false Set to true to enable kerberos authentication.
 In kerberos mode, agent-principal and agent-keytab are required for successful authentication.
 The Thrift source in secure mode, will accept connections only from Thrift clients that have kerberos enabled and are successfully authenticated to the kerberos KDC. agent- principal - The kerberos principal used by the Thrift Source to authenticate to the kerberos KDC. agent-keytab The keytab location used by the Thrift Source in combination with the agent-principal to authenticate to the kerberos KDC.